GemmaCroad/Web-Directions-Conference-Notes/2021/hover-2.md

 - The internet wasn't created for regular websites like most of it is today
 - One of the basic things that we really use the most, reading content, isn't implemented in a great way
-- Creating a multilanguage website, until now, required different style sheets for the same website, and lots of duplication
+- Creating a multi-language website, until now, required different style sheets for the same website, and lots of duplication
 - Axis of the web
   - Two axis
     - Block axis: Main flow of the site (top to bottom)